MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Introduction

 \section{Introduction}

 \respace Training and evaluation data for question answering (QA) is severely lacking outside of high-resource languages like English.
-As unsupervised, transfer learning and zero/few-shot methods narrow the multilingual performance gap with English \citep{conneau2019unsupervised, lee2019cross, cui2019cross, lewis2019mlqa}, their progress is ambiguous without challenging, realistic, and linguistically diverse evaluation sets.
+As unsupervised, transfer learning and zero/few-shot methods narrow the multilingual performance gap with English \citep{conneau2019unsupervised, lee2019cross, cui2019cross, lewis2019mlqa}, their real progress is hard to measure without challenging, realistic, and linguistically diverse evaluation sets.
 Existing multilingual QA datasets are realistic and challenging, but they lack linguistic diversity, comparable evaluation between languages, and are often limited to passages provided with the dataset (see Table~\ref{evalset-comparison}).

-We introduce Multilingual Knowledge Questions and Answers (\mkqa{}) for evaluation of open-domain question answering. \mkqa{} selects 10k realistic English queries from the Natural Questions dataset (\gnq{}) \citep{kwiatkowski2019natural} and human translates them into $25$ additional languages and dialects.
-Accompanying these translations we replace \gnq{}'s passage embedded answer spans with high-quality, language- and retrieval-independent answer annotations, linked directly against Wikidata entities and a limited set of well-defined values (numbers, dates, strings, etc.).\footnote{Wikidata is a collaboratively edited open knowledge graph: \url{https://www.wikidata.org/}.}
+We introduce Multilingual Knowledge Questions and Answers (\mkqa{}) for evaluation of open-domain question answering. \mkqa{} selects 10k realistic English queries from the Natural Questions dataset \citep[\gnq{},][]{kwiatkowski2019natural} and human translates them into $25$ additional languages and dialects.
+Accompanying these query translations we replace \gnq{}'s passage embedded answer spans with high-quality, language- and retrieval-independent answer annotations, linked directly against Wikidata entities and a limited set of well-defined value types (numbers, dates, strings, etc.).\footnote{Wikidata is a collaboratively edited open knowledge graph: \url{https://www.wikidata.org/}.}

 See one full example in Table~\ref{tbl:answer-examples}.
 More flexible than existing multilingual datasets, \mkqa{}'s grading procedure ensures these labels are sufficient to evaluate any QA method, including knowledge graph and generative approaches.
-The objective of this evaluation set is to facilitate fair comparison between languages, without imposing assumptions on the underlying QA approaches.
+The objective of this evaluation set is to facilitate fair comparison between languages, without imposing assumptions on the underlying QA approach.
 We see \mkqa{} as a useful tool enabling practitioners to benchmark a variety of multilingual open domain question answering methods against the widest range of available languages yet.
 Below, we discuss its central properties as an evaluation benchmark.